Review of Nature’s Logic Raw Frozen Dog Food

-And lastly, although we find no added vitamins or minerals on the ingredients list, it’s reassuring to find a list of naturally included nutrients (for each recipe) detailed on the company’s website.2
+And lastly, although we find no added vitamins or minerals on the ingredients list, it’s reassuring to find a list of naturally present nutrients (for each recipe) detailed on the company’s website.4

-Judging by its ingredients alone, Nature’s Logic Raw looks to be an above-average frozen dog food.
+Based on its ingredients alone, Nature’s Logic Dog Food looks like an above-average raw product.

-Near-average protein.
-Above-average fat.
-And below-average carbs when compared to a typical raw dog food.
+Above-average protein.
+Below-average fat.
+And near-average carbs when compared to a typical raw dog food.

-Free of any plant-based protein boosters, this looks like the profile of a raw food containing an abundance of meat.
+Even when you consider the protein-boosting effect of the alfalfa nutrient concentrate, this looks like the profile of a raw product containing a significant amount of meat.

-Nature’s Logic Raw Frozen is a meat-based dog food using an abundance of beef, chicken or rabbit as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nature’s Logic is a grain-free raw dog food using a generous amount of named meats and organs as its dominant source of animal protein, thus earning the brand 5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.

 The following automated list (if present) includes all dog food recalls since 2009 related to Nature’s Logic.